Computers, internet and wifi

 Printing from WiFi

-WiFi printing is available at the following libraries:
+WiFi printing is available at all Leicester Libraries.

 You can access it from Android and Apple devices, Windows laptops and Windows phones.
 Unfortunately, WiFi printing is not available from non-smart phones, Blackberry devices, Samsung S3 phones or laptops that use a Linux operating system.
 You must be a library member to use WiFi print services.